52 Weekends - May

 >

-The central city core of Novi Sad is an exhibition pavilion of various architectural styles, from baroque to modern.
-Buildings and churches, landmarks of epochs and historical events, stand powerfully in a magnificent sequence along Zmaj Jovina and Dunavska streets.
-But, if you look more closely, you will see numerous passages that lead through the bowels of massive buildings to spaces where liveliness flickers.
+The center of Novi Sad is an exhibition pavilion of different architectural styles, from Baroque to modern.
+In the luxurious row along Zmaj Jovina and Dunavska Street, there are powerful buildings and churches, features of epochs past and historical events.
+But if you look closely, you will see numerous passages that lead through the bowels of massive buildings into vibrant spaces.

-Former courtyards today are often inventive spaces that hide cafes and restaurants with gardens, pubs, galleries, bookstores, pastry shops, some watchmakers, or other craftsmen, shops of various goods and souvenir shops.
-There are passages where during the summer heat you can relax under the canopy of a huge plane tree, buy a book, then eat a giant sandwich in the shop next door, or buy a special souvenir, but also those where during the rain or blizzard you can drink mulled wine, eat strudel and look at paintings at an exhibition taking place in the adjoining space.
+Former courtyards today are often inventive spaces that hide cafes and restaurants with gardens, pubs, galleries, bookstores, pastry shops, an occasional clockmaker, or other artisan, as well as shops with a wide variety of goods or souvenirs.
+There are passages where you can relax under the canopy of a giant plane tree during the summer heat, buy a book, then eat a giant sandwich in the store next door, or buy a special souvenir, but also those where you can hide from rain and end up drinking mulled wine, eating a strudel and looking at the paintings at an exhibition that takes place in the adjacent space.

 <